siddharthagout/porsche_test/README.md

 For every failed testcases, it will be logged in logs (run.log) and console as well.

+NOTE :
-NOTE : I have written this for my windows desktop, while writing with Ubuntu it was giving browser upgrade error even my chrome and firefox browsers were latest.
+1. I have written this for my windows desktop, while writing with Ubuntu it was giving browser upgrade error even my chrome and firefox browsers were latest.
+2. I did not get time to optimze this code so that i can proper form class structure to reuse functions like broswer opening etc, well, i did it in long way. :)